cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 ### Using an Interface

+In this section, we will motivate **why** we set up the interface/implementing class relationship.
+The main benefit is type compatibility between the interface type and the implementing class type(s).
+Leveraging this compatibility will lead to more elegant code that works with objects of any class that implement the interface.
+Connecting this to our real world example, we could write code that works with all athletes instead of having to write separate (but similar) code for each type of athlete.
+Would you rather write one method that works for all athletes or write individual methods for basketball players, football players, track athletes, golfers, etc.?
+With that in mind, let's go back to our code example:

-1. As mentioned earlier, interfaces are reference types in Java.
+1. Interfaces are reference types in Java.
 This means that they can be serve as the type for a reference variable.
 You should be familiar with the use of class names for reference variable types.
 The code snippet below illustrates both scenarios: